Skip to main content

 Pre-Sleep Protocol Components

 Avoid stimulating activities such as intense exercise, caffeine, or alcohol in the hours preceding sleep.
 Consider specific compounds that support sleep architecture.
 Magnesium bisglycinate aids muscle relaxation and nervous system calm.
 L-theanine promotes alpha brain wave activity, reducing mental chatter.
-Glycine supports core reduction and deep sleep stages.
+Glycine supports core body temperature reduction and deep sleep stages.
 These interventions complement environmental controls, creating a strong sequence for rest.

 A table outlining a sample evening protocol provides a clear structure: